49ers–Rams rivalry: 2000s

-The Rams and their Greatest Show on Turf offense (1999-2001) regained the upper hand against San Francisco with 6 consecutive regular-season victories against them in that period right after having previously dropped 17 straight games including one playoff loss in the 1989 NFC Championship game.
+The Rams and their Greatest Show on Turf offense (1999–2001) regained the upper hand against San Francisco with 6 consecutive regular-season victories against them in that period right after having previously dropped 17 straight games including one playoff loss in the 1989 NFC Championship game.
 Ultimately, in the early 2000s, they went 8–2 against the 49ers from 2000 to 2004.
 But both teams fell into decline and neither team was a playoff contender as the decade wore on.
 The 49ers had the upper hand during the latter part of the decade, going 8–2 against St. Louis from 2005 to 2009.

 During the realignment, only the Rams and 49ers would remain in the NFC West, as their former division rivals, the Atlanta Falcons, Carolina Panthers, and New Orleans Saints, would all move to the newly formed NFC South.
 The Rams and 49ers would be joined by the Arizona Cardinals and Seattle Seahawks in the "new" NFC West.

 2010s

+Rams head coach Sean McVay (left) and 49ers head coach Kyle Shanahan (right) have served as the head coaches of the Rams and 49ers, respectively, since 2017 and have led their teams to postseason success and Super Bowl appearances, intensifying the rivalry between the two franchises.

 In 2011, the 49ers took the all-time series lead for the first time in 13 years.
 The Rams tied it back up with a win at Edward Jones Dome in 2012, but then they lost both 2013 games to the 49ers.

 In 2016, the Rams returned to Los Angeles, marking a restoration of the Bay Area-Los Angeles rivalry.
 San Francisco finished 25–16–1 against the Rams during their time in St. Louis.

 The Rams were the only team to lose to the 49ers in 2016, as the 49ers swept the two-game series against the Rams but went 0–14 against the rest of the NFL.
 The two teams won one NFC championship each to close out the decade (Los Angeles in 2018, San Francisco in 2019), but neither team won the Super Bowl.
 In 2019, the second 49ers–Rams game was in Week 15; the Rams held an early 21–10 lead, but the 49ers came back, defeating Los Angeles 34–31 to knock the Rams out of playoff contention.